matt-erhart/lab/micro.md

 - lock links btw selection
--

-- 120 brainstorm
-    - if move linked
-        - all/all links
-    - if move group links
-        - all to one
-        - multiple groups, move one group?
-            - ven diagram, convex hull

-    - group node / box?
-    - 1ls, 2 notes
-        - move any, move all

     - move together
         - neighbors
         - selected
         - grouped
-    - onCreate liveslice
-        -

     - render link thing
     - style
     - refactor link types